 Original Title: Would the Occupy/Umbrella movement have occurred if social media platforms did not exist?
 What can we learn about our public sphere in the social media era through the case of this movement?

-Seeming only to serve a supporting role in activating Umbrella movement, social media is critical in sustaining the whole movement by its decisively different characteristics from traditional media.
-It enables mass self-communication and real-time updated information compared to a unidirectional technical architecture and slow circulation of information in traditional media (Castells, 2007).
-According to Bennett and Segerberg (2012), the process of generating contents per se becomes social media users’ personal expression in order to gain shared-minded people’s recognition, and quick updates facilitate the communication between participants, both of which in turn create self-enforcing cycle in encouraging participations in the collective action similar to the effects of social selective incentives articulated by Olson (1965).
-HKGolden.com, a popular public forum, got 2.9 million pages view a day after the police’s tear gas attack and became the space of getting the latest updates and sharing protest tactics (Siu, 2014).
+Though social media seemed only to play a supporting role in activating Umbrella, it is critical in sustaining the whole movement by its decisively different characteristics from traditional media.
+It induced mass self-communication and spread real-time updated information compared to a unidirectional technical architecture and slow circulation of information in traditional media (Castells, 2007).
+According to Bennett and Segerberg (2012), by social media, movements participants could react quickly to the high uncertain situation and also incur the utility simply in the process of generating contents and expressing personal opinion by gaining shared-minded people’s recognition, both of which created self-enforcing cycle in encouraging collective action similar to Olson (1965)’s articulated social selective incentives.
+HKGolden.com, a popular public forum, got 2.9 million pages view a day after the police’s tear gas attack and became the powerhouse of latest updates and protest tactics sharing (Siu, 2014).
 Also, up to September 30, the early days of the demonstrations, the number of tweets about Hong Kong had reached more than 1.3 million and “at the height of the riot police operation, 12 tweets about Hong Kong were being posted every second” (Lee, 2014).
-With these aforementioned innovative technical attributes, social media is able to provide alternative interpretations of the same event and weaken the filters and control deliberated by traditional media and government.
-Furthermore, it can impact mainstream public opinion conversely and even seize the power of agenda-setting (Herman & Chomsky, 1988; Castells, 2007; Omidyar, 2014).
-In the event of “Seven policemen in the Dark Corner”, the clip of police beating the protesters was displayed wholly in the broadcast of TVB initially but faced modification afterwards under the pressure from editors and managers.
+With these aforementioned innovative attributes, social media is also able to provide alternative interpretations of the same event and weaken the control deliberated by traditional media and government.
+It can further impact mainstream public opinion conversely and seize agenda-setting power (Herman & Chomsky, 1988; Castells, 2007; Omidyar, 2014).
+For example, in the event of “Seven policemen in the Dark Corner”, the clip of police beating the protesters was displayed wholly in the broadcast of TVB initially but faced modification afterwards under the pressure from editors and managers.
 However, the unmodified clip and several snapshots of those had already been recorded and circulated on the social media, resulting in the investigation and prosecution of the police involved and TVB’s decline in credibility (Steger, 2015).
-It is shown that the existence of social media enables bottom-up agenda setting and makes citizens possible to reach the ideals of the public sphere with open exchanges of political thoughts and ideas, inquiry, communication, and deliberation, and formation of public opinion via rational debate (Papacharissi, 2002).
+It is shown that the existence of social media enables bottom-up agenda setting and makes citizens possible to reach the ideals of public sphere with open exchanges of political thoughts and ideas, inquiry, communication, and deliberation, and formation of public opinion via rational debate (Papacharissi, 2002).

 In conclusion, social media is a powerful tool in coordinating participants and facilitating the flow of information, but by itself it cannot create a movement without mass discontent, established activists’ networks and revolution bandwagon.
 Also, with its own attributes, social media still have difficulties in being an ideal public sphere.